llvm/torch-mlir/docs/development.md

   `# Set the variant of libtorch to build / link against. (shared|static and optionally cxxabi11)` \
   -DLIBTORCH_VARIANT=shared
 ```

+- This will build `libtorch` / `PyTorch` wheels from source and requires [the enablement mentioned earlier](#optional-enable-quicker-builds).
+- If you encounter issues when you run this, try the [simplified build command](#base-options) instead.

 ###### ...Base Options